iBridges-for-iRODS/iBridges-GUI/README.md

   --venv VENV           Full path to virtual python environment
 ```

 This will create a virtual environment `venv` in your iBridges folder.
-Next to that you will find a new folder `build` and `output`.
+Next to that you will find a new folder `build` and `ibridgesgui_dist`.
 The executable can be found and started like this for Mac and Linux:

 ```
 ./output/ibridgesgui/ibridges_gui.bin